 Wilson cut the ribbon on the Oliver N. Freeman Round House and Museum of African-American History Sunday.
-I was blessed with the opportunity to draft most of the text accompanying the permanent exhibit and to curate much of the content.
+I was blessed with the opportunity to consult on and curate much of the content and to draft most of the text accompanying the permanent exhibit.
 I’m so happy and so proud and so honored and so humbled.
 Preserving and presenting the history of the community that raised me is my ministry.

 … “Oh?
 I’m on the program?”